Governors State University, through its HOUSE Task Force, is committed to providing housing and support to students experiencing housing insecurity.

 Overview

-In 2022, the state of Illinois implemented the Higher Education Housing and Opportunities Act with the objective of assisting and supporting students experiencing homelessness and students in care.
-To assist and support students facing homelessness and students in care, and in compliance with IL Public Act 102-0083, Governors State University has created a HOUSE Task Force, as well as appointing a HOUSE liaison to support enrolled students experiencing homelessness, and students in care.
+In 2022, the state of Illinois implemented the Higher Education Housing and Opportunities Act to assist and support students experiencing homelessness and students in care.
+To assist and support students facing homelessness and students in care, and in compliance with IL Public Act 102-0083, Governors State University has created a HOUSE (Housing and Opportunities that are Useful for Students’ Excellence) Task Force, as well as appointed a HOUSE liaison to support enrolled students experiencing homelessness, and students in care.
 Enrolled students may qualify for consideration as homeless or as a student in care if they meet the criteria outlined below.

 Homeless Student